How To Build Confidence And Overcome Self-Doubt

 Let Go of the Past

-One the biggest reasons we doubt ourselves is because of our past mistakes.
-Whatever you did or didn’t do in a past doesn’t matter in the present moment.
+One of the biggest reasons we doubt ourselves is because of our past mistakes.
+Whatever you did or didn’t do in the past doesn’t matter in the present moment.
 Learn to let go of the past by forgiving yourself for your mistakes.
 Everyone makes mistakes, that is part of the life learning process.
 The key to making the future brighter is by changing what you do from here forward.

-If letting go of the past isn’t as easy as just making a decision, start taking steps.
+If letting go of the past isn’t as easy as just making a decision, start taking small steps.
 Call the person you feel you’ve wronged and apologize.
 It doesn’t matter if it’s twenty years later – for you, it is not.
 For you, it is as present today as it was the day it happened.
 It is time to take steps that will allow you to let it go.
-You can read more about how to start living in the moment to get things moving in the right direction.
+You can read more about how to start living in the moment to get all of the new things moving in the right direction.

 Stop Worrying About Others

-Boundaries are something that we all need in order to live an independent, self-confident life.
-Having boundaries doesn’t mean that you shut everyone out or that you hide in your little hole without influence from others.
 What they mean is that you are choosing to live a healthy existence – with those you love at a healthy closeness AND a healthy distance – so that you can make decisions that continue to make you a whole individual who can contribute to society and anyone else you choose.

 Start Setting Goals